Aetna considers laparoscopic suture rectopexy medically necessary in persons with rectal prolapse.

-Aetna considers Lefort colpocleisis medically necessary for severe utero-vaginal prolapse in elderly patients and chronically ill persons who no longer desire coital function.
+Aetna considers Lefort colpocleisis medically necessary for severe utero-vaginal prolapse in elderly persons and chronically ill persons who no longer desire coital function.

 Aetna considers dynamic magnetic resonance imaging (MRI) medically necessary in persons with complex organ prolapse to supplement the physical examination.

-Magnetic resonance imaging (MRI) uses a strong magnetic field, radio waves, and computers to produce two- or three-dimensional images of the inside of a patient's body.
+Magnetic resonance imaging (MRI) uses a strong magnetic field, radio waves, and computers to produce 2- or 3-dimensional images of the inside of a patient's body.
 It is non-invasive and there is no ionizing radiation exposure to the patient.
 Dynamic MRI differs from standard MRI in that a large number of images are formed successively and rapidly, by continually updating or reacquiring image data.
-Based on the clinical evidence, dynamic magnetic resonance imaging (MRI) is an acceptable alternative modality in patients with complex organ prolapse to supplement the physical examination.
+Based on the clinical evidence, dynamic MRI is an acceptable alternative modality in patients with complex organ prolapse to supplement the physical examination.

 Rectal prolapse, or procidentia, is the abnormal protrusion of the rectal mucosa down to or through the anal opening.
 The main symptom is a protrusion of a reddish mass from the anal opening, especially following a bowel movement.
 The rectal mucosa is visible and may bleed slightly.